-We are currently on a reduced monitoring schedule and required to sample once every three years for lead and copper at the customers' taps.
-The results above are from our last monitoring period in 2019.
-Our next required monitoring period is in 2022.
+- We are currently on a reduced monitoring schedule and required to sample once every three years for lead and copper at the customers' taps.
+The results above are from our last monitoring period in 2022.
+Our next required monitoring period is in - As part of our ongoing efforts to comply with federal regulations, we have developed a service line inventory to identify potential lead service lines within our system.
+A copy of the inventory is available from our office upon request.